Emily Ratajkowski Shares Rare Selfie With Husband Sebastian Bear-McClard On Instagram

 “Women always know, come on—what?
 I’m like, who, all the sudden, like, changes the way they look at someone?
 No, I was always like, Okay, probably shouldn’t hang out with that guy alone.
 And then, next thing, I’m at the courthouse getting married.”

 But besides a few interviews, the couple has been fairly low-key about their relationship.
-Previously, Emily’s shared a few photos of the two on her page, but they’ve been pictures taken by other people.
+Previously, Emily shared a few photos of the two on her page, but they’ve been pictures taken by other people.

 At the same time, Emily’s proudly displayed her engagement ring from time to time in her posts.
 The stunning ring has multiple diamonds, plus the two had gold wedding bands made.
 It’s hard to miss the bauble if only for its sheer size.